Research & Data

 In order to provide critical baseline data and scientific background to support proper planning and management of this important watershed, GWAS has taken on the task to gather data and initiate research projects.

-2017: Ghost River State of the Watershed report (in progress):
+April 2018: Ghost River State of the Watershed report:

 The Ghost River State of the Watershed (SOW) Report will be a useful tool to:

 - Improve understanding of the current state of the Ghost River watershed;